Aryak-Mohanty/Search_modernize/README.md

-# Search_modernize
+# Search UI

-This repository contains the complete source code for Search_modernize, an interactive web-based search application publicly hosted at: https://aryak-mohanty.github.io/Search_modernize/
+This repository contains the complete source code for Search_modernize, an interactive web-based search application publicly hosted at: https://aryak-mohanty.github.io/Search_modernize/ .
-.
 The project provides a modern, responsive, and user-friendly interface that integrates Google Custom Search, offering a clean search experience with resizable panels, infinite scrolling, and optional dark mode.

 <h2>📌 Overview</h2>